dfinity/examples/hosting/static-website/README.md

 ![Website](README_images/website.png)

 ## Introduction
 The purpose of this example is to show how to deploy a static website in an asset canister.
-While the website in this example is very simple, the method is the same for more advanced static website, e.g. based on popular static site generators.
+While the website in this example is very simple, the method would be the same for a more advanced static website, e.g. based on popular static site generators.

 This example covers: